GuilhermeBn198/Program-Slicing_PIC/tests/loop_tests/loop_functions1-1/tests_loopfunctions1-1.md

 ## **Frama-c**

--   it was made one test verifying all code related to reach_error, with the objective to analyze the behavior of the tool in this case.
+-   it was made various tests verifying all code related to reach_error, with the objective to analyze the behavior of the tool in this case.
--   the command to slice the code:
+-   the commands to slice the code:
 -   ```bash
-    frama-c -slice-calls reach_error ./diamond_2-2.c -then-on 'Slicing export' -set-project-as-default -print -then -print -ocode ./diamond_2-2-sliced.c
+    frama-c -slice-calls reach_error ./loop_functions1-1.c -then-on 'Slicing export' -set-project-as-default -print -then -print -ocode ./functions_1-1-sliced.c

+    frama-c -slice-calls reach_error,__VERIFIER_assert ./loop_functions1-1.c -then-on 'Slicing export' -set-project-as-default -print -then -print -ocode ./functions_1-1-sliced.c

     ```

--   in this case, frama-c made it really similar to the original code, removing little parts of the code.
+  - FRAMA-C COULDN'T SLICE THE `__VERIFIER_assert` function internal statements to reach the `reach_error` function with the -slice-calls option, and any other type of options that the researcher tried, needs further investigation!

 **observations:**